marwaai/hadith-filter-for-research-and-experimental-purposes-only-/README.md

-# marwaai

-Hadith Filtering & Research Tool **intended for research and experimental purposes only**
+# Hadith Filtering & Research Tool **intended for research and experimental purposes only**

----

 ## Description
 This repository contains tools to **scrape, filter, and experiment with Hadith datasets**, including potentially weak or fabricated Hadiths.